2qx/vermont.cool/quit/README.md

 **Vermonters are increasingly using an old plant supplement to help themselves go nicotine free!**

 It's been used for centuries throughout the world, found in various plants.

-In America, tribes of the Omaha would harvest cytisine from the pods of the Kentucky Coffee Tree for medicinal use.
+In early America, for example, tribes of the Omaha harvested cytisine from the pods of the kentucky coffee tree for medicinal use.

 Today it's called *cytisine* (sold as [Tabex®](https://tabexsopharma.com/) and [Cravv®](https://www.zpharm.ca/)), it's been widely known about since World War II.